Learning Management System for companies: What you really need today

 1. An LMS should create structure

-2. An LMS should take work off your plate
+2. An LMS should reduce workload

 The most important criteria for an LMS that convinces today